Commissioned in San Diego, California on July 26th, 2003, MUSTIN was assigned to Destroyer Squadron 23, as part of the THIRD Fleet.

 His son, Vice Admiral Lloyd Mustin, (1911-1999), was also a 1932 graduate of the U.S. Naval Academy took part in developing the Navy's first lead-computing antiaircraft gun sight.
 This proved of major importance in the air-sea actions of World War II.
 VADM Mustin served on the cruiser USS ATLANTA (CL 51) during the naval battle of Guadalcanal.
 His ship was lost, but he and other survivors landed on Guadalcanal and served ashore with a naval unit attached to the First Marine Division.
 His post war service included commands at sea and development and evaluation of weapon systems.
 VADM Mustin later served as director of operations for the Joint Chiefs of Staff.

-Vice Admiral Mustin's two sons, retired Navy Vice Admiral Henry C. Mustin, and Lieutenant Commander Thomas M. Mustin have continued their family's legacy of service.
+Vice Admiral Mustin's two sons, retired Navy Vice Admiral Henry C. Mustin, who is now deceased.
+His brother, Lieutenant Commander Thomas M. Mustin, survives him.
 Vice Admiral Mustin, a 1955 graduate of the U.S. Naval Academy, is a decorated Vietnam veteran who served in the 1980's as the Naval Inspector General, Commander Second Fleet, and Deputy Chief of Naval Operations for Plans and Policy.
 Lieutenant Commander Mustin, also a 1962 Naval Academy Graduate, earned a Bronze Star during the Vietnam conflict for river patrol combat action.